MattToegel/micro-include/docs/README.md

 Purpose
 - Simplify composition of static HTML pages by pulling snippet files into placeholders.
 - Extremely small and modern-JS based — suitable for simple static sites or quick prototypes.
+- Mostly for educational purposes, not considered production ready.

 Status
 - Version: 0.1